davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ## Avoid using Task.Run for long running work that blocks the thread

-Long running work in this context refers to a thread that's running for the lifetime of the application doing background work (like processing queue items, or sleeping and waking up to process some data). `Task.Run` will queue a work item to thread pool.
+Long running work in this context refers to a thread that's running for the lifetime of the application doing background work (like processing queue items, or sleeping and waking up to process some data). `Task.Run` will queue a work item to the thread pool.
 The assumption is that that work will finish quickly (or quickly enough to allow reusing that thread within some reasonable timeframe).
-Stealing a thread pool thread for long running work is bad since it takes that thread away from other work that could be done (timer callbacks, task continuations etc).
+Stealing a thread-pool thread for long-running work is bad since it takes that thread away from other work that could be done (timer callbacks, task continuations etc).
 Instead, spawn a new thread manually to do long running blocking work.

 :bulb: **NOTE: The thread pool grows if you block threads but it's bad practice to do so.**